 The role of kids in the pandemic is complex.
 But kids do get infected with COVID-19.
-In fact, more than 3.85 million have tested positive in the United States since the start of the pandemic.
+In fact, nearly 6.3 million children have tested positive in the United States since the start of the pandemic.

 While kids do typically experience less severe symptoms than adults, that isn’t always the case.
 Some kids, including some treated right here at Children’s Wisconsin, have developed Multisystem Inflammatory Syndrome in Children, or MIS-C. While rare, it is a serious inflammatory condition.
 Across the country, thousands have been hospitalized and hundreds of kids have died.

 The clinical trial for the Pfizer-BioNTech vaccine showed it is even more effective in adolescents than adults.
 The FDA cited 100 percent effectiveness in preventing COVID-19 in kids age 12-15, and greater than 90 percent effective in kids 5-11.

 Like adults, there are some things we don’t yet know about the vaccine.
 For example, we’re still learning how effective is it at preventing transmission between people and how long immunity will last.
-But there has been no report of any safety concerns in kids 12 and older, and it is very effective at protecting against infection for the person receiving the vaccine.
+The research shows the vaccine is very effective at preventing serious infection and hospitalizations.